M.A./Ph.D., Vision Science (Human Sensation & Perception)University of Rochester, 1990

 B.S./M.S., Imaging Science (née Photographic Science & Instrumentation)Rochester Institute of Technology, 1986

 As Associate Dean of Research & Graduate Education of RIT's College of Science, my role is to facilitate the growth and strengthening of the college's research activities and graduate programs.
-As Professor of Color Science and Imaging Science, I participate in the teaching and research activities described below.
+As Professor & Director of the Program of Color Science and Munsell Color Science Laboratory, I coordinate all of the educational activities of the graduate programs in Color Science at RIT and the research and outreach activities of the Munsell Color Science Laboratory while participating in the teaching and research activities described below.

 Color Perception: Our research on topics in color perception addresses several inter-related areas such as color-appearance modeling, image appearance, image preference, color measurement, high-dynamic-range (HDR) imaging, chromatic adaptation, and observer metamerism.
 One focus of this research has been the ongoing development and psychophysical testing of color and image appearance models for both a fundamental understanding of perception and for a variety of applications such as image/video quality and HDR rendering.
 Our work on fundamental aspects of color science is aimed at building a better understanding of color perception to both develop improved perceptual experiences and promote energy-saving technologies such as solid-state lighting and efficient image displays.
 More recent interests also include the perceptual experiences of other species and our ecological impact upon them, an area sometimes referred to as sensory ecology.

-Research Teaching & Learning: A few years ago I completed 12 years as Director of the Munsell Color Science Laboratory and stepped out of that position to spend more time focusing on research and educational initiatives through my role as Associate Dean while remaining involved in teaching and research through various College of Science programs.
+Research Teaching & Learning: I am, once again, serving, as Director of the Munsell Color Science Laboratory while still focusing on research and educational initiatives through my role as Associate Dean through various College of Science programs.
 Yuta Asano, a Color Science Ph.D. student, is working on the measurement and modeling of individual differences in color vision through a collaboration with Technicolor Research in Rennes, France.
 Rod Heckaman is a Post-Doc researching the novel definitions of color appearance scales and Monte Carlo modeling of observer variability.
 Susan Farnand is a Color Science Ph.D. student finishing up her dissertation work on the importance of image content in the precision and accuracy of image quality psychophysics.
 David Long is also part-time Color Science Ph.D. student doing his dissertation research on the value of spectral imaging in digital cinema applications.
 Alex Pagliaro is a Color Science M.S. student on a quest to find stimuli that represent extreme examples of observer metamerism (e.g. people argue over the basic color name) before he heads off to his new job at Apple. doing her senior research project with me on saturation scaling.
 Maggie Castle is an Imaging Science B.S. student doing her senior research project with me on saturation scaling.
 I recently completed the Color Curiosity Shop and the 3rd edition of Color Appearance Models; please check them out.
 In my "spare" time, I enjoy playing the occasional round of golf, driving fast cars and motorcycles, paddling canoes, climbing mountains, making images, and raising my daughters, a puppy, two cats, a turtle and countless shubunkins.
 Please explore my website to learn more about my various exploits.
 You can also download a PDF of my CV if you find yourself that intrigued.

 Classroom Teaching & Learning: In recent years, I have taught four courses: Color Appearance, an online-learning section of Color Reproduction, Color Science Seminar, and an undergraduate Color Science course.
 Due to my other duties, I am currently only teaching Color Appearance and Color Science Seminar.
 Color Appearance, offered in the Winter quarter, covers the basic phenomena, theory, and modeling of color appearance (i.e., things that basic colorimetry cannot predict) and is also a required course in the Color Science graduate programs.
 Color Reproduction was an online-learning course delivered over the internet during alternate Winter quarters.
 The content of the course essentially mirrored R.W.G.
 Hunt's classic text, The Reproduction of Colour.
 Color Science Seminar, offered all three quarters as a sequence, and a required course in the Color Science graduate program, introduces students to the critical review of research papers and presentations while developing their own research skills.
 The undergraduate Color Science course (offered Fall quarter) is part of the Imaging Science and Motion Picture Science B.S. programs and also offered as an elective for students in other programs such as Computer Science, Physics, Chemistry, Mathematics, Electrical Engineering, etc. It covers the fundamental principles of color science, technology, and imaging.
 Currently, I teach Color Appearance and one quarter of Color Science Seminar to allow time for my work as Associate Dean of the College of Science.
 I am very excited as RIT plans its transition to a semester-based calendar system starting in the FALL SEMESTER(!!)
 2013 and pondering a new courses on color science and sensory ecology that might be offered after that time.Contact: